datarefuge/workflow/harvesting-toolkit/README.md

 ## 7. Finishing up
 - In the Uncrawlable spreadsheet, briefly describe the method used for harvesting in cell "Method Used" in Harvester section
-- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Harvester status indicator", for instance:
+- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Current Status", for instance:
   ```
-  @khdelphine closed 1/22/2017
+  @khdelphine Closed 1/22/2017
   ```
     - If ever a day or more passed  since you originally claimed the item, update the date to today's date.
-  - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, someone else can claim it in your place and start working on it
+    - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, the **Date field will turn red**, signaling that someone else can claim it in your place and start working on it
       - This will avoid datasets being stuck in the middle of the workflow and not being finalized.
-- You're done!
-Stand up, do a happy dance, and move on to the next url!